Physically Grounded Monocular Depth via Nanophotonic Wavefront Encoding: Background Related Work

 A metasurface is a planar nanophotonic device composed of a 2D array of subwavelength dielectric pixels with different sizes and shapes chosen to locally control the optical phase delay, so that the array of pixels collectively mold the optical wavefront into a desired shape with subwavelength resolution ~\cite{yu2011light, ni2012broadband}.
 The pixels can also be designed to control the amplitude and polarization state of the scattered light wave so that the metasurface can impart designer polarization and amplitude profiles over the wavefront ~\cite{balthasarmueller2017metasurface, huang2023int, cao2024aberration}.

 Metasurfaces have enabled ultra-compact optics for displays \cite{nam2023depolarized,gopakumar2024full,zheng2023close}, optical computation \cite{wei2024spatially}, and color imaging \cite{chakravarthula2023thin,tseng2021neural}.
 They also show promise for depth sensing, with prior work on active metasurfaces for structured-light projection \cite{Li2018cloud,Ni2020fov,Kim2022fullspace}, LiDAR beam steering \cite{Kim2021rev,Park2021slm}, and compact high-speed or high-accuracy systems \cite{Chen2022semi,Martins2022metalidar,Yan2024nano}.
 These approaches rely on external illumination or electro-optic control.
 In contrast, passive metasurfaces can encode depth information in the optical response of metasurface-based lenses --- known as \textbf{metalenses} --- for example, in defocus \cite{Guo2019spidereye} and chromatic aberration \cite{Tan2021dispersion} of individual metalenses, and light fields of metalens arrays \cite{Chen2023intdepth}.
-One promising route for depth sensing use a helical point spread function (PSF) to encode depth information \cite{Berlich2016single,Jin2019dielectric,Jin2019dhpsf,Colburn2020paired,shen2023monocular}.
-However, such methods often depend on careful object-level or sparse feature matching and cannot handle complex scenes.\nothing{; however, imagery based on this approach often requires meticulous object-level or sparse feature matching.} We overcome these limitations by combining metalens-encoded physical depth cues with the learned priors of depth foundation models via a prompting-based framework, enabling robust, high-resolution metric depth in a single sensor, compact, and passive system.
+One promising route for depth sensing use a helical PSF to encode depth information \cite{Berlich2016single,Jin2019dielectric,Jin2019dhpsf,Colburn2020paired,shen2023monocular}.

+However, lacking powerful computational backends with large-scale training, these prior methods are largely confined to single-object depth estimation or sparse feature matching.
+Consequently, they fail to reconstruct accurate, dense depth maps for full complex scenes.
+We overcome this limitation by combining metalens-encoded physical depth cues with the rich depth priors embedded in DFMs.
+Our approach leverages these priors to enable high-resolution, metric depth estimation across the entire scene within a passive, single-sensor system.